The RACI Management Model

 How to create a RACI Matrix

-The good news about RACI models is that they are simple to produce!
+The excellent news about RACI models is that they are simple to produce!
 There is no need for fancy RACI project management software.
-All you need is your favorite spreadsheet tool.
-There are five steps to creating a RACI matrix:
+All you need is Excel or your favorite spreadsheet tool.
+You can use the built-in tables feature to create your own template.

 - Identify the key stakeholder groups or individuals and add them as a header row at the top of your chart.

 - Populate the grid by identifying who has responsibility and accountability for a specific task or decision and then considering which stakeholders need to be consulted or informed.

 - Ensure each row has at least one person responsible for completing the task and only one accountable person for each particular task.